jenipappo/yu-yu-hakusho-rpg/doc/rpg.md

 <br>

-## Doutrina do exército do Rei-Kai
+## Doutrina do Exército do Rei-Kai

 <br>